 - Binary to electrical signal

-- CPU executes binary by running electrical signals inside logic gates.
+- The CPU executes the binary by running electronic signals inside the logic gates.

 - Fetch